In 2019-20, the Pupil Premium allocation to Dean Trust Ardwick was £537,434 which equates to 575 pupils.

 Dean Trust Ardwick has been allocated £537,434 for 2019-20 which equates to 575 pupils.
-We have detailed below how we intend to spend this year’s allocation per pupil.
+We have detailed below how we intend to spend this year’s allocation per student.
 Our target is to continue to raise the attainment of disadvantaged pupils.
 Currently we are running attendance incentives and helping pupils with school uniform.
 Interventions are in place, mentors have been recruited to support our pupils and funding allocated to support our pupils progress and wellbeing following the impact of school closures from Covid 19.

 For 2019-2020 Dean Trust Ardwick intends to continue to fund similar interventions to those used in 2018-2019 as this had a positive impact on overall achievement and has helped to ensure all our pupils have full access to all the opportunities available at Dean Trust Ardwick.
 Also due to school closures the intended strategies will help support our pupils in reengaging in school life and supporting them both academically and pastorally.

 Our School Improvement targets specifically focus on progress and attainment of vulnerable groups and further closing the gaps.
 This year a headline target across the school is to reduce the gaps in attainment and progress across all key stages (between each individual vulnerable grouping and non-vulnerable pupils).
 This will be evidenced through the progress made from KS2-3 for targeted groups of pupils.
 A further target for DTA this year is to focus on KS4 progress and attainment to support our first cohort of pupils completing their qualifications in Year 11.

 Faculties are planning to take Pupil Premium pupils on trips and visits, purchase equipment and resources, and invest in extra-curricular activities to motivate, engage and support learning.